Aarp Logo Red

 Majestic Mt.
 Fuji and Owakudani

 The towering slopes of snow-capped Mt.
 Fuji loom in the distance as we journey from Tokyo to this celebrated UNESCO-listed site.
-Admire spectacular views of the surrounding countryside from its 5th station, a magnificent vantage point at 2,300 metres (weather permitting).
+Admire spectacular views of the surrounding countryside from its 5th station, a magnificent vantage point at 2,300 meters (weather permitting).
 After lunch at a local restaurant, we’ll continue to Owakudani to see the volcanic activity.
 Consider sampling the local black eggs boiled in geysers, then head back to the hotel for an evening at leisure.

 View of Mount Fuji, Japan